Sewing - Backpack

 - Attach shoulder straps, centered within upper attachment panel.
 Mid-point of strap attachment should be 19.5" from seam between bottom and back panels.
 Straps should be 4" apart.

-- Cut/zigzag 2 pieces 36" long of 3/4" webbing.
+- Cut/sear 2 pieces 36" long of 3/4" webbing.
 Attach to lower attachment panel, perpendicular to diagonal side, using about 2" for reinforced bartack.
 Feed free ends through ladder locks on shoulder straps, then through 3/4" dual-pull side-releases to form sternum strap.
 Tie knots in ends of straps to secure.
 Knots should be positioned right next to side-releases, since webbing tends to slip in side-releases.

-- Cut/zigzag 2 pieces 18" long of 1.5" webbing.
+- Cut/sear 2 pieces 18" long of 1.5" webbing.
 Attach to lower attachment panel using reinforced bartack (about 2" of 1.5" webbing should overlap lower attachment panel).
 Feed straps through 1.5" dual-pull side-release.
 Tie knots in ends of straps to secure.

 - Apply fray-check to all seams and bartacks to prevent unraveling.